6

 Chris Garcia, professor, Stanford University; investigator, Howard Hughes Medical Institute

-Chris is a professor of biochemistry at Stanford University and an investigator for the Howard Hughes Medical Institute.
+Chris is a professor of molecular and cellular physiology and structural biology at Stanford University and an investigator for the Howard Hughes Medical Institute.
 To be a bit more specific, you can call him a structural immunologist – the kind of scientist who uses the vivid tools of structural biology to better understand fundamental workings of genes, proteins, and cells of the immune system.

 His work is rooted in basic science – basic questions of how life works.
 But it has paved the way for significant applications, such as new drugs for cancer, autoimmunity, and platforms for further discovery.